team-checkr/fsharp-starter/README.md

 This document is structured as follows:

 1. Goals of the mandatory assignment
-2. Deadlines
-3. Guidelines
+3. Guidelines and Deadlines
+4. Getting started with the code framework
-4. Definition of Yet Another GCL Language
+5. Definition of Yet Another GCL Language
-5. Task descriptions
+6. Task descriptions
-6. Getting started with the code framework

 ## Goals of the mandatory assignment